We can end homelessness in Melbourne, starting with ending rough sleeping by 2030

 And please do also show your support for these powerful campaigns from our friends:

-Everybody's Home - a national campaign to fix the housing crisis;
+- Everybody's Home is a national campaign to fix the housing crisis

-YIMBY Melbourne - a movement advocating for housing abundance across Melbourne's inner-city councils on behalf of the voices of people who'd like to live in an area but can't.
+- YIMBY Melbourne advocates for housing abundance across Melbourne's inner-city councils on behalf of the voices of people who'd like to live in an area but can't

-The Australian Alliance to End Homelessness - an independent champion and catalyst, supporting and amplifying community efforts through driving the Advance to Zero movement to demonstrate it's possible to make homelessness rare, brief and once-off.
+- The Australian Alliance to End Homelessness is an independent champion and catalyst, supporting and amplifying community efforts through driving the Advance to Zero movement to demonstrate it's possible to make homelessness rare, brief and once-off